 NAVER LABS Europe was originally the Xerox Research Centre Europe, created by Xerox in 1993.
 NAVER acquired the research centre in August 2017.

 The centre was the first in the world to explore a number of technologies.
 Starting in the 1990’s, its scientists were the first to mix paper and computer screens to form a ‘digital desk’ – one of the first steps towards augmented reality.
 At that time, we created the concept of meta-search engines that harness the power of multiple search engines and even automatically learn to query online databases.
 We laid the foundations for today’s ubiquitous computing, by exploring how mobile devices could share hyperlinks and how people could retrieve information on the basis of their context.
 We also created distributed computing systems and web service architectures which now form the underlying structure for how we do business in an online world.
 Our seminal methods for visual categorization and reinforcement learning led to the world's first commercial image categorizer.

 The primary areas of research at NAVER LABS Europe are computer vision, natural language processing and machine learning.
-The technical expertise of the centre is enriched with the knowledge gathered from its sociologists and ethnographers who develop a deep understanding of how people interct with technology to combine both human and machine elements.
+The technical expertise of the centre is enriched with the knowledge gathered from its ethnographers who develop a deep understanding of how people interct with technology to combine both human and machine elements.
 The work and the people at the centre are regularly recognized and awarded in international competitions and forums.

 Alongside its research and development the centre runs a global partner program where we take part in European Union and national R&D projects.
 NAVER LABS Europe is in Grenoble, France.